Bully (Fall Away #1)

 Single POV, First Person

 Bully, in my opinion, opened the door for BR to be a publishable thing.
-Yes, most BR or Reverse Harem these days is indie published, but I believe if Penelope Douglas hadn't mixed the cement, the road would never had been paved.
+Yes, most BR or Reverse Harem these days is indie published, but I believe if Penelope Douglas hadn't mixed the cement, the road would never have been paved.
 Is it the first BR to ever be written?
 No. But, without fail, BR readers always include it on their list and hail it as THE original BR.

 Bully is an easy read and an excellent gateway book into slightly twisted romances, especially Bully Romance.
 Penelope Douglas is a fun author who always features badass girls and dark broody boys with issues.
 The genre, and this book, are about redemption, growth, love, and mutual desires.
 Bully is light compared to other BR I've read, so if you've ever been curious to see if this genre would be something you'd like, give it a go.
 Most BR has the same tropes: mean boy, feisty girl, a push-and-pull between them, and most have some kind of dubious consent.
-Bully does not have that last one, it's all very clear lines, but I simply say this to warn you what you're getting yourself into if you do enjoy the angsty read and want more.
+Bully does not have that last one, it's all very clear lines, but I simply say this to warn you of what you're getting yourself into if you do enjoy the angsty read and want more.
 Bully is the first in the Fall Away series.
-You do not have to read the others, they are connected but with different characters or years in the future for these characters.
-I read Bully as if it is a standalone and am quite content to do so with my rereads even having read the others in the series.
+You do not have to read the others, they are connected but with different MCs, or set years in the future.
+I read Bully as if it is a standalone and am quite content to do so with my rereads, even having read the others in the series.

 If you're looking for something easy, fun, angsty, and spicy, give Bully a go--give Bully Romance a try!